wrmay/Sparkov_Data_Generation/README.md

+# Simulator Mode

+Merchant and customer data are loaded into a database.
+Transactions are produced at a certain rate.

+The stream or streams of data will be spread across all customers and will be in order within each customer.
+The stream can be played back at a rate that is faster or slower than the "real life" pace suggested by the time stamps in the data .
+Stream processors should take the timestamps from the data, not from ingestion time.

 # Generate Fake Credit Card Transaction Data, Including Fraudulent Transactions

 Note: Version v1.0 behavior has changed in such a way that it runs much faster, however transaction files are chunked, so that several files get generated per profile.
 If your downstream process expects 1 file per profile, please checkout the v0.5 release branch `release/v0.5`.